rffffy/python-blogs-api/readme.md

 ### Description
 A simple REST Api for blog posts.

+### Features

-Using CRUD operations with GET, POST, DELETE and PUT methods for
+1. CRUD operations with GET, POST, DELETE and PUT methods for:

-Posts:
+   - **Posts**:
      - Create Posts
      - Get a Post filtered by id
      - Delete a Post filtered by id
      - Update a Post filtered by id

-Users:
+   - **Users**:
      - Create a User
      - Get a User filtered by id

-Object Relational Mapping with SQLAlchemy
+2. Object Relational Mapping with **SQLAlchemy**